roenoe/dotfiles/README.md

 `yay -S --needed hyprshot`

 #### Sway
-`sudo pacman -S --needed sway swaybg swayidle swaylock grim slurp waybar nm-connection-editor network-manager-applet fuzzel`
+`sudo pacman -S --needed sway swaybg swayidle swaylock grim slurp waybar nm-connection-editor network-manager-applet fuzzel autotiling`

 ### For Debian (some stuff might not exist in bookworm/12)
 These packages are always needed, no matter what you plan on installing:\